AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 </center>

 The current plan is to have 3 of the plates perpendicularly oriented with respect to the entrance and exit plates to provide support for the long filter shelf pieces.
-This following image depicts this concept.
+The following image depicts this concept.

 <div class="alert alert-block alert-danger">
 I don't see perpendicular plates?